-Aloo methi recipe – easy recipe with step by step photos.
+Aloo methi recipe – easy recipe of fenugreek leaves and potatoes.
 Fenugreek leaves are called methi in hindi and potatoes known as aloo.
 Hence the name aloo methi.
-They are one of the best combinations to make a curry or paratha.
+They are one of the best combinations to make a curry or Paratha.
 Iam sharing an easy recipe for beginners and bachelors.
 Some of the simple Indian potato recipes on the blog include Potato curry, simple Aloo baingan, and Dum aloo.

 To make this aloo methi recipe, we need just 7 ingredients and the results are simply superb.
 It can be served with roti, jeera rice, ghee rice, plain rice and curd.

 All of us love recipes that are simple for everyday meal and this is one of them.
 I make this aloo methi to serve with rice and rasam.
-Sometimes I also pack this for the kid’s school box as a side to paratha, roti or lemon rice.
-It can also be used to make kati rolls, all we need to do is lightly mash the potatoes before using them in the wrap.
+Sometimes I also pack this for the kid’s school box as a side to Plain paratha, roti or lemon rice.
+It can also be used to make kati rolls.
+All we need to do is lightly mash the potatoes before using them in the wrap.

-- 2 cups of potatoes / aloo chopped or cubed
+- 2 cups potatoes or aloo chopped or cubed

-- 1 ½ cups of chopped methi leaves
+- 1 ½ cups methi leaves chopped fenugreek leaves

 - Salt as needed